wowashuwow/wowashuwow.github.io/_pages/about.md

 ## Now, if you want the short version...

-I'm a full-stack writer for B2B SaaS companies.
+I'm a content-led marketer for B2B SaaS companies.

-What's a full-stack writer? **A full-stack writer is one who has know-how of the entire content marketing process - including content strategy, SEO, and basic design skills - with stellar writing chops at the core of their skillset.** I'm that guy.
+What's a content-led marketer? **A content-led marketer is a marketing generalist with strategy and distribution skills but with stellar content chops at the core of their skillset.** I'm that guy.

-Speaking of writing,
+Speaking of content,

-Writing that's technically accurate *inspires confidence* in your product.
+Content that's technically accurate *inspires confidence* in your offering.

-Writing that's human *builds trust* in your company.
+Content that's human *builds trust* in your company.

-Writing that's sprinkled with inside references *creates a personal connection*.
+Content that's sprinkled with inside references *creates a personal connection*.

-When writing does all three, it *delights*.
+When content does all three, it *delights*.

-I'm a sucker for [writing that delights](/work/).
-It's one of the last missing pieces that turns a B2B SaaS company from a name in the market into a brand customers have confidence in, trust deeply, and feel connected to.
+I'm a sucker for [content that delights](/work/).
+I believe it's one of the last missing pieces that turns a B2B company from a name in the market into a brand customers have confidence in, trust deeply, and feel connected to.

 ## Oh, you want the long version?